MAD: Manifold Attracted Diffusion: Background

 \section{Background}

 We will be working with the probability flow ODE formulation of diffusion models, largely following the framework of \cite{edm}.
 For more background and the connection to other diffusion model formulations we refer to \cite{edm} and the references therein.
-Given a data distribution $p_0$ on $\R^d$ we consider the stochastic process $(X_\sigma)_{\sigma\in[0,\sigma_{\rm max}]}$ with $X_0\sim p_0$ and